HAC-2020/AltF4/README.md

 - Admin can assign documents to patients.

-- Document can add medical records to assigned patients.
+- Doctor can add medical records to assigned patients.

 - Medical records of a patient have a complete history.